rushil-ambati/track-driver-ai/docs/docs.md

 ##### Edit

 This route quite similar to the Edit Datasets route, but again uses a left-join on the query in order to display information on the origin dataset on the edit page.
-This is different to the image in the [Design](#Design) layout section (where the parameters were shown in straight JSON on the MM) but in my opinion this makes the Model Manager look cleaner.
+This is different from the image in the [Design](#Design) layout section (where the parameters were shown in straight JSON on the MM) but in my opinion, this makes the Model Manager look cleaner.

 I also get a list of models from the `models` folder and pass this in for the autocomplete functionality in the name field inside the form.